 - Set boundaries: Make sure your kids know what their limits are and try to be as strict with them as possible

-- Replace screen-time with real-time: The initial adjustment may be hard, but replacing screen-time with going outside or painting or reading a book can help fill the hole earlier on
+- Replace screen time with real-time: The initial adjustment may be hard, but replacing screen time with going outside, painting, or reading a book can help fill the hole earlier on

 - Lead by example: Make sure you also try to limit your screen time so they emulate the same!

-It is important to keep in mind that technology has definitely changed our lives for the better too – so maintaining that healthy relationship is key.
+It is important to keep in mind that technology has changed our lives for the better too – so maintaining that healthy relationship is key.
 In the right amount, it can stimulate their brains, provide an outlet for their energy, and help develop cognitive skills.
 Plus, as a parent, it can give you time to work, finish up some chores, and practice self-care!
-Also – know that if your kids are already used to regular screen-time, the best way to reduce it is not to immediately stop it.
-For it to be sustainable, the best method is to be gradual and slow to cut down screen-time in the long run!
+Also – know that if your kids are already used to regular screen time, the best way to reduce it is not to immediately stop it.
+For it to be sustainable, the best method is to be gradual and slow to cut down screen time in the long run!

 Updated: July 24th, 2023